-We’re twenty minutes late to rehearsal.
-Mr. Clark is nervous as he knows Robby and I aren’t speaking, as well as Jack being somehow involved.
-He rushes Jack off to the dressing room, the girl’s bathroom, where the girls are doing hair and makeup.
+We are twenty minutes late to rehearsal.
+Mr. Clark is nervous as he knows Robby and I are not speaking, as well as Jack being somehow involved.
+He rushes Jack off to the dressing room, the girl’s bathroom, where the girls are doing hair and makeup for the boys.
 I trust them to protect Jack from Robby, telling the butchest girl to kick him out if he comes in.

 “Mr. Clark, I wrote your Prologue for next week.”

 “Who should do it?
 Robby will be on stage as Puck.”

 “You have to do it.
 This is your play.”
 I bring out what I wrote:

 A Midsummer’s Night Dream Prologue